Collaborations & commissions welcomed.

-Dan Atkinson was born and raised in Watertown, WI.
+Dan Atkinson was raised in Watertown, WI, a small town between Madison and Milwaukee.

-In Oct, 2001 Dan enlisted in the U.S. Army and was deployed to Afghanistan and Iraq.
+In Oct, 2001, after a year painting bikes for Trek bicycle Dan enlisted in the U.S. Army and was deployed to Afghanistan and Iraq.
 In 2005 Dan used his G.I.
 Bill to enroll as a full-time student at The Milwaukee Institute of Art and Design.
 He then transferred to UW - Milwaukee where he received his Bachelors of Fine Arts: Print and Narrative Form.

-Dan currently offers custom granite etchings to families and headstone companies throughout the Midwest.
-In between headstones etchings he repurposes salvaged bricks into conceptual and functional art, he also creates hand-carved linoleum block prints.
+Dan currently offers custom granite etchings throughout the Midwest.
+Between headstone etchings he repurposes old salvaged bricks into conceptual and functional art, he also creates hand-carved linoleum block prints.
 Dan is heavily influenced by his time spent abroad and years working on tombstones.
 His work often offers ideas of home, calm, and civility.
 Always with a touch of hope, humor - or despair.
+Feel free to reach out.
+Contact.

 2017 Manicured Nature, Var Gallery, Milwaukee, WI